Scottie-Houghton/gallery-of-horns/README.md

 Finish time: 6:00pm

-Actual time needed to complete: One hour
+Actual time needed to complete: 1 hour

 ### Feature #2: Allow users to vote for their favorite beast